HubSpot/Singularity/Docs/reference/apidocs/api-requests.md

 - - -
 #### **POST** `/api/requests/request/{requestId}/run`

-Schedule a one-off or scheduled Singularity request for immediate execution.
+Schedule a one-off or scheduled Singularity request for immediate or delayed execution.

 ###### Parameters